slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

             {
                 for (int i = 0; i < options.HttpMessageHandlerBuilderActions.Count; i++)
                 {
-                    options.HttpMessageHandlerBuilderActions[i](b);  // <--------------important!
+                    options.HttpMessageHandlerBuilderActions[i](b);  // <--------------D2, important!
 HttpMessageHandlerBuilder's scope will be used to create DelegatingHandlers
-                }
+                                                                     // that's when your custom DelegatingHandler get created }

                 foreach (Action<HttpMessageHandlerBuilder> action in options.LoggingBuilderActions)